 We also work with advanced 3D artificial skin models and reconstructed epidermis, dermis, and skin.
 Human skin biopsies are used to mimic skin physiology and isolate innovative biological mechanisms and targets.
-These cultures effectively elucidate the mechanisms of action and biological properties of our active ingredients.
+These models enable identification of the mechanisms of action and biological properties of our active ingredients.

 Innovation through research in skin biology

-Our skin biology research, conducted in partnership with Academic Research Institutes, equips up us with technologies at the cutting edge of innovation.
-Our 3D artificial skin cultures not only serve to demonstrate efficacy, but also function as investigative models to acquire a better understanding of skin pathophysiology (aging, UV, pollution, and stress) and discover new cosmetic targets for the development of active ingredients.
+Our skin biology research, conducted in partnership with academic research institutes, provides us with technologies at the cutting edge of innovation.
+3D artificial skin cultures not only serve to demonstrate efficacy, but also function as investigative models to acquire a better understanding of skin pathophysiology (aging, UV, pollution, and stress) and discover new cosmetic targets for the development of active ingredients.